Stonework restoration project at Berrington Hall

 Thanks to funds raised by our supporters, we’ve been able to begin vital restoration work to some elevations of the courtyard buildings.
 The work will largely involve removing shaling faces of stone which have been degrading and weathering over many years.
 The masonry blocks behind the outer layer remain sound.

 The shaling faces will be restored on a stone-by-stone basis and any loose stone will be removed.
 The remaining face of the stone will be ‘dressed’ to a level surface.
-Where we need to replace stones, Callow stone will be used, which will weather-in most effectively and was a potential match provided by the British Geological Society.
+Where we need to replace stones, Hollington stone will be used, which will weather-in most effectively.

 Why are you carrying out this work?

 This vital project will improve the visual appearance of the courtyard buildings, ensure the safety of the stone faces and mean that Berrington is conserved for generations to come.

 The work is happening in two phases; the ﬁrst was a ‘shaling’ phase which involved a tower scaﬀold to access upper parts of the courtyard buildings.
 This took place during September and October 2020.
 The second phase is a specialist, ﬁnishing stage undertaken by local stone masons which involves some scaﬀolding.
 This work is ongoing.

 Whilst the work is undertaken, there will be some noise and dust in the courtyard and outdoor seating will be relocated to the other side of the building.

 The historical significance of Berrington

 Berrington Hall was saved for the nation in 1957 because it’s one of the few masterpieces of the famous architect Henry Holland to survive intact.

 His Palladian mansion of 1773-83 sits within the final landscape masterpiece of Lancelot ‘Capability’ Brown.
 They were designed to work in perfect partnership, with the modestly